robertduarte/robertduarte/README.md

 ## Experiences

-### Truckup LLC
+### Devlane

-##### Software Engineer - January 2024 - to date
+##### Specialist Fullstack Engineer - January 2024 - to date

-A mobile app that connects truck owners with certified mechanics for quick and reliable on-demand repairs and maintenance, providing real-time updates and transparent pricing.

-- Application interface program development;
-- Integration with Stripe payment gateway management system;
+Nearshore technology solutions company, architecting and designing scalable, high-performance software solutions to meet our customers' business challenges

+- Development of data ingestion flows with Node.Js, DynamoDB, Crawlers and Scrum.
+- Collecting, transforming, storing, distributing and making data available;
+- Carrying out treatment in technologies, and possible mentoring;
+- Pharmaceutical information collection, data transformation and database storage;
+- Data Lake ingestion;
+- Maintenance of pre-existing codes.
+- Responding to the mentoring of junior developers;
+- Leadership and application development with the software team;
+- Continuous delivery to customers;
+- Ensuring code quality with unit test development and integration testing
-- Analysis and development of systems for application interface, using RestAPIs;
+- Leadership and application development with the software team;
-- Increasing Code Quality with tests schemas like Unit Tests, Integration Tests and Load Tests;
-- CICD Pipeline for deploy configurations.

-**Result:** Startup company releasing new application that meets mobile mechanics and truck's owners with any kind of issue.
-The project was launched in February 2024 and currently has more than hundreds of mechanics, generating revenue of almost half a million dollars.
+**Result:** Data collection from more than 300 pharmaceutical companies in the US, based on health plans in each state, inferring information from more than half a petabyte of data.

-**Technologies:** GitHub · GitHub Actions · Amazon Lambda · Amazon SQS · Amazon RDS · Postgres · Agile Methodologies · Cloud Computing · REST API · Serverless Stack · SST · TypeScript · RESTful Web Services · Backend Development · Amazon Web Services · JavaScript · Scrum · Software Development · Node.js · JSON · SQL · Git · Jira · Stripe · ViTest · Swagger · OpenAPI
+**Technologies:** GitHub · GitHub Actions · Amazon EC2 · Amazon DynamoDB · Data Lake · Agile Methodologies · Technical Leadership · Cloud Computing · REST API · Leadership · TypeScript · RESTful Web Services · Backend Development · Amazon Web Services · JavaScript · Scrum · Software Development · Node.js · JSON · SQL · Git

 ### Mesa Mobile Thinking